• Skip to primary navigation

 For Lefties Only: Unlike almost every counter-top spiralizer out there, this one works equally well for lefties and non-lefties alike!
 (See, that's me looking out for you.)

-Why is there no tamarind paste in this pad thai recipe?
+Why is there no tamarind paste in this pad Thai recipe?

 Pad Thai usually relies on tamarind paste for its unique flavor profile, but I think that the combination of lime and brown sugar accomplishes this well in this dish, without requiring that you search out and buy difficult-to-find ingredients.